BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 It can also mean the parameters of the Gaussian distribution that are computed by the network.
 Friston also differentiate between parameters that can change quickly, slowly and very slowly.

->Factorization of the ensemble density to cover quantities that change with different timescales provides an ontology of processes thatm map nicely onto perceptual inference, attention and learning. -- {% cite friston:2006 %}
+>Factorization of the ensemble density to cover quantities that change with different timescales provides an ontology of processes that map nicely onto perceptual inference, attention and learning. -- {% cite friston:2006 %}

 Using a probabilistic modeling framework, we can say that, given our beliefs $$z$$ (about how the world works), we should be able to predict the sensory data $$x$$ using our internal model that approximates the true probability distribution $$p$$, meaning that